This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 There are three lifeguard towers along the beach with lifeguards on duty during the high season in July and August.
 There are also foot showers and plenty of garbage cans to keep the sand clean.
 If I were to spend a day at Bolnuevo Beach I would definitely bring an umbrella as there isn’t much shade to get anywhere.
 And remember that the sand gets sizzling hot so use the wooden “boardwalks” or keep your shoes on until you reach the water.

 The western side of the beach is in my mind the most beautiful, where there’s a cliff covered in pastel-colored houses, palm trees and one of my favorite plants, bougainvilleas.
 I mean, what would the world be without bougainvilleas!?

 Where to eat and sleep in Bolnuevo

-Although the town is small there are quite a few restaurants and bars to choose from including several places serving seafood, tapas and traditional Spanish dishes and a restaurant that specializes in traditional British cuisine.
+Although Bolnuevo is small, there are quite a few restaurants and bars to choose from including several places serving seafood, tapas and traditional Spanish dishes and a restaurant that specializes in traditional British cuisine.

-Ulrik and I had lunch at Torre de Piedra situated just below Torre de Los Caballos, an old watchtower where you get panoramic views of the area from the top.
+We had lunch at Torre de Piedra situated just below Torre de Los Caballos, an old watchtower where you get panoramic views of the area from the top.
 We ordered the crunchy chicken salad, Indian chicken skewers and tempura vegetables to share.
-With generous portions and super fresh ingredients, it did not disappoint.
+With generous portions and super-fresh ingredients, it did not disappoint.
 I will definitely be back the next time I’m in town.

 The most beautiful accommodation available in the area has to be Apartamentos Oasis de las Palmeras, located on the western end of the beach set against a tall sandstone cliff.
 It has almost like a Palm Springs feel to it and it’s not too expensive either.